jojozhuang/jojozhuang.github.io/_popular/data-structure/data-structure-hashmap.md

 mathjax: true
 ---

-> Implement a generic HashMap with Separate Chaining technique by using linked list.
+> Implement HashMap with array and linked list.

 ## 1. Concepts in HashMap(or Hash Table)
 ### 1.1 Hash Code and Compressor